Meers Oppenheim

-Meers Oppenheim (born 1962, Bethesda, Maryland) is a Professor of Astronomy at Boston University.
+Meers Oppenheim (born 1962, Bethesda, Maryland) is an American physicist who is Professor of Astronomy at Boston University.
 His primary research interests include computational and theoretical space plasma physics, dynamics of the ionosphere and solar atmosphere, particle-wave interactions in plasmas, and the physics of meteor trails.

 Education

 Oppenheim received his B.S. and M.Eng. in 1984 and 1990 from Cornell University's School of Applied and Engineering Physics.
 He then received his Ph.D. of Electrical Engineering in 1995 from Cornell's Space Plasma Physics Group.

 Career

 Oppenheim began his career as a programmer and junior analyst at Jack Faucett Associates, Inc. in Chevy Chase, Maryland from 1980 to 1982.
 From 1984 to 1986, he worked as a staff physicist at the Physics International Corporation in San Leandro, California.

 In 1988, Oppenheim was a research assistant at Cornell University.
 In 1995, he became a Max Planck Society Postdoctoral Scientist.
 In 1996, he became a research associate at the University of Colorado, Boulder.

 In 1998, Oppenheim began working as an assistant professor of astronomy at Boston University.
 He became an associate professor in 2004, and in 2013, a full professor.
 In 2018, he became the director of graduate admissions at Boston University.